 - Spay and Neuter Programs: To reduce overpopulation, Animal Services provides low-cost sterilization to animals belonging to qualified low-income families.

-- County Pet Licenses: Computerized pet licensing data base system tracks annual licenses for more than 180,600 dog and cats, and tracks approximately 375,000 pets Countywide helping to reunite lost pets and owners.
-Subsequently, Pinellas County has more pets licensed and vaccinated than any other County in the State.
+- County Pet Licenses: A computerized pet licensing database system tracks annual licenses for more than 180,600 dogs and cats, and tracks approximately 375,000 pets countywide, helping to reunite lost pets and owners.
+Subsequently, Pinellas County has more pets licensed and vaccinated than any other county in the State of Florida.

-- Rabies Prevention Program for Dogs and Cats: Administers an active rabies prevention program.
+- Rabies Prevention Program for Dogs and Cats: PCAS administers an active rabies prevention program.
 Public education efforts are a very important part of helping residents to be responsible pet owners.
-Oral Rabies Vaccine Baits (ORV) continue to be utilized within the County to control the spread & outbreak of the deadly rabies virus.
+Oral Rabies Vaccine Baits (ORV) continue to be utilized within the county to control the spread & outbreak of the deadly rabies virus.

 - PCAS is tasked with protecting the public welfare and are responsible for enforcing the law regarding animal issues, such as dangerous dogs and feral cats.